6 best reasons when to exit a Mutual Fund Investment.

 ⇒What are the 6 best reasons when to exit a mutual fund investment?

-As I said earlier that you should give same kind of attention towards when to exit from mutual fund investments as you give in fund selection.
-If you don’t know the reasons how would you come to know about the right time for the redemption of your funds.
+As I said earlier that you should give some kind of attention towards when to exit from mutual fund investments as you give in fund selection.
+If you don’t know the reasons how would you come to know about the right time for the redemption of your funds?

 1. Financial emergency in your family (Reasons when to exit a mutual fund)